Did You "Wells Fargo" A Client Today?

 I know the objections many will have.
 “They do this all the time.”
 “They won’t listen if we don’t hit them over the head.”

-The relationship where procurement thinks “the client doesn’t give a damn” and the client thinks “procurement is a rule-bound pain in the butt” is an invention, an artefact created neither by a bad client nor by bad procurement policy or people – neither of which are likely to exist, regardless of how the parties feel about each other.
-This relationship of distrust is the creation of an invisible point, the interface where procurement process, goals, ideals and desires meets the client’s process, goals, ideals and desires.
+The relationship where procurement thinks “the client doesn’t give a damn” and the client thinks “procurement is a rule-bound pain in the butt” is an invention, an artefact created neither by a bad client nor by bad procurement policy or people – neither of which exist, regardless of how the parties feel about each other.
+This relationship of distrust is created in the interface where procurement process, goals, ideals and desires meets the client’s process, goals, ideals and desires.

 In that point there’s mismatch – naturally, because their goals and ours have nothing in common.
 Leave this situation alone, pay it no attention, invest no effort in this interface, and it will blow up.
 Out of nothing – the non-existent “thing” of the procurement/client interface – will arise endless profit-sucking hostility.

-Or – pay attention to the automatic decisions, whether they’re actually correct and how they’re treating our clients.
+Or – pay attention to the automatic decisions being made by policy and process, whether they’re actually correct and how they’re treating our clients.
 Remove policy from the client interface by taking full responsibility for it.
 Lubricate the interface with a heartfelt desire to help the client succeed.

 Do it for yourself.
 When an interface receives no care and the administrative “machine” is doing the hard work of driving output with an ignored, rusted interface between the gears, the clash of forces takes chunks out of both sides.
 The good news is that if you have one of these derelict client interfaces, the people on the other side desire a better relationship as much as you do.
 Someone just needs to begin.
 So begin, and give them a chance to follow your lead.